stoneyrh/gSOAP/gsoap/doc/guide/index.md

 *  Modify openssl.cnf by changing the 'dir' value to HOME/CA

-*  Copy the README.txt, root.sh, and cert.sh scripts from the gSOAP distribution package located in the <i>`gsoap/samples/ssl`</i> directory to HOME/CA
+*  Copy the README.txt, root.sh, and cert.sh scripts from the gSOAP source code
+   package located in the <i>`gsoap/samples/ssl`</i> directory to HOME/CA

 *  Follow the README.txt instructions